 If you and your partner notice that your children are having a hard time coping with the divorce, you may want to consider attending family counseling together.
 Family therapy offers a safe, supportive space where your children can express themselves without fear.
 Having a neutral third party may also help your children to express themselves verbally.

 Remember that no matter what the circumstances of your divorce might be, it’s possible to move through this experience and come out a better person.
 While you may feel stress, anxiety, or sadness during this time, try to focus on your children and your bright future together.
 This will help you through your journey and will help you and your children grow closer to one another.
-I if you have any questions about a New Jersey divorce, call the Law Offices Of Peter Van Aulen at (201) 845-7400 today for a free 30 minute in office consultation.
+I if you have any questions about a New Jersey divorce, call the Law Offices Of Peter Van Aulen at (201) 845-7400 today for a free comprehensive in office consultation.